 Remember: hope is a powerful force, and it’s well worth harnessing through your recovery journey.
 Make sure to stick with those positive people in your life and surround yourself with knowledge and support.

-Stay tuned next month for the next installment of our series!
+And if you're ready for it, head over to the next installment of our series!

 Originally published on February 12, 2016; updated on December 16, 2020.